mrusert/node-mysql-app/README.md

 - Body Parser URL encoding
 - MySQL Database

-jQuery used for client side editing and AJAX calls.
+MAMP stack used for local DB server and jQuery used for client side editing and AJAX calls.